 Burk Autopilot/CDL (DOS version) running on a Linux (Ubuntu 12.04.4) machine.
 The stupid thing will probably run forever now.

 This computer is also used to program the satellite receivers, which are located at the transmitter site.
 Thus, there are several manuals and program clocks stored in the documents folder.
 I also installed the x11VNC server program, so that the computer desktop can be logged into remotely from the studio over the LAN link.

 I noticed that the DOSemu program hits the processor fairly hard, with one core running about 45% most of the time.
 That should be fine, as this machine is used very infrequently for other tasks.

-Audacity is the name of a free digital audio editing software package made distributed by Sourceforge.
+Audacity is the name of a free digital audio editing software package distributed by Sourceforge.
 It is distributed under Version 2 of GPL without exceptions.
-It does require an .mp3 plug in to generate mp3 files.
+It does require a .mp3 plug-in to generate mp3 files.
 According to the Sourceforge website: